 Types of Rat Traps

 Glue traps are one of the most effective and controversial ways of catching a rat.
 A glue trap consists of a flat plastic board covered in extremely sticky glue on one side.
-You place the board in an area with rat activity.
+Users place rat traps in an area with rat activity.
 When the rat scampers over the board, it becomes stuck in the adhesive, which immobilizes the animal.
 The more it struggles, the more trapped it becomes.

-This type of trap is controversial because it does not kill the animal, resulting in a slow death from dehydration or starvation.
-Although these are some of the most effective options, they have other downsides.
-Glue traps collect dust, dirt, and even insects, eventually rendering them ineffective.
+This type of trap is not the recommended solution, since most people consider them to be inhumane.
+The trap does not kill the animal immediately, resulting in a slow death from dehydration or starvation.
+Glue traps also collect dust, dirt, and even insects, eventually rendering them ineffective.
 They also cannot be reused.

 Indoor vs. Outdoor